IBM/varnish-operator/README.md

     ...
 ```

-To check which pods has outdated versions simply check their annotations.
+To check which pods have outdated versions, simply check their annotations.
 The annotation `configMapVersion` on the Varnish pod will indicate the latest version of the config map used.
 If it's not the same as in the VarnishService status it's likely that there's an issue.

 Example of detecting a pod that failed to reload: